-Firewalls \cite{almheiri2013black} propose a breakdown of horizon smoothness at the Page time to preserve unitarity, at the cost of violating general relativity.
-In contrast, the anyonic condensate halts infall via a stable phase transition, preserving semiclassical geometry outside.
-Black hole complementarity \cite{susskind1993stretched} posits observer-dependent realities to reconcile unitarity with smooth infall.
+Firewalls \cite{almheiri2013black} propose a breakdown of horizon smoothness at the Page time to preserve unitarity, at the cost of violating effective field theory.
+In contrast, the anyonic condensate halts infall via a stable phase transition, while preserving semiclassical geometry outside the shell.
+Black hole complementarity \cite{susskind1993stretched} posits observer-dependent descriptions to reconcile unitarity with smooth infall.